- 1.The Road to Recovery After a Natural Disaster

 Natural disasters temporarily take away a lot of our income in terms of preparing and getting supplies.
 The effects can last much longer if your workplace is closed for repairs for any length of time following the disaster.

 You don’t want to fall behind on your mortgage payment without contacting your lender.
 Every disaster is different, but if you typically reside in a declared disaster area, your lender has options to help you.
 FHA, VA, Freddie Mac and Fannie Mae have all come up with plans to help people affected by these disasters.
 The response from the major mortgage investors is different for every situation.
 With that said, let’s list past options to see what might be available to you.

 Investors can give lenders the option to do something with their mortgage payments called a forbearance.
 A forbearance is a period in which your payments are paused.
 Lenders sometimes have latitude on how long the forbearance should be in order to give you time to work on necessary repairs, and get back to work and start getting things back in order.

 When a forbearance is finished, you have the option of making payments in one lump sum.
 However, you don’t necessarily have to do it this way.
 Lenders may have the option of doing a noncredit-impacting loan modification and work with you to extend the term of the loan to fund the number of payments you missed.

 This is just one potential solution among others, but you won’t know until you contact your lender.
 Don’t hesitate to reach out if you think you’re going to have trouble.

-If you’re a Quicken Loans client, you can get in touch with our Servicing team at any time by calling (800) 508-0944.
+If you’re a Quicken Loans client in an area impacted by a natural disaster, you can get in touch with our Servicing team at any time by calling (800) 508-0944, option 7.
 From there, someone will be happy to look into your situation and see how we can assist.